harness/developer-hub/release-notes/early-access.md

 ---
 title: Early access features
-date: 2023-10-16T10:00
+date: 2023-11-06T10:00
 sidebar_position: 2
 ---

 <DocsButton icon = "fa-solid fa-square-rss" text="Subscribe via RSS" link="/release-notes/early-access/rss.xml" />

-These release notes describe early access (beta) features in Harness NextGen SaaS.
+These early access (beta) features are available in Harness NextGen SaaS.
 Early access features can be released for the Harness Platform, delegate, or individual modules.

 Early access features are behind feature flags.
 You can contact [Harness Support](mailto:support@harness.io) to enable a feature you're interested in.